akash8190/covid-19-Detection-project/README.md

 ## Thanku NOTE

- Thanku krish naik,sudhanshu kumar,and special thanku to manthan patel to help and guide in this wonderful project
+ Thanku krish naik,sudhanshu kumar,and special thanku to manthan patel to help and guide in this wonderful project.